financialhealthnetwork/pulse-transactional-methodology-public-/pulse transactional methodology.md

 ## VI.
 Transactional Metric Definitions

-We typically use specific transacitonal “metrics” to analyze trends in the Pulse transactional dataset.
+We typically use specific transactional “metrics” to analyze trends in the Pulse transactional dataset.
 These metrics align with the transactional subsamples described in section IV.
 We describe the definitions of the most commonly used metrics in Table 3.